preactjs/preact-www/content/en/guide/v10/preact-iso.md

 preact-iso is a collection of isomorphic async tools for Preact.

-"Isomorphic" describes code that can run (ideally seamlessly) across both the browser and server. `preact-iso` is made for supporting these environments, allowing users to build apps without having to create separate browser or server routers or worry about differences in data or component loading.
+"Isomorphic" describes code that can run (ideally seamlessly) across both the browser and server. `preact-iso` is made for supporting these environments, allowing users to build apps without having to create separate browser and server routers or worry about differences in data or component loading.
+The same app code can be used in the browser and on a server during prerendering, no adjustments necessary.

 > **Note:** Whilst this is a routing library that comes from the Preact team, many other routers are available in the wider Preact/React ecosystem that you may prefer to use instead, including [wouter](https://github.com/molefrog/wouter) and [react-router](https://reactrouter.com/).
 It's a great first option but you can bring your favorite router to Preact if you prefer.